mhmmds7313/sentinel-home-lab/README.md

-# sentinel-home-lab
-Microsoft Sentinel home lab: SIEM deployment, Windows log ingestion, and KQL-based threat detection

 # Microsoft Sentinel Home Lab

 I built this lab to get hands-on experience with a real SIEM outside of guided training platforms.
-The goal was simple: deploy Sentinel in Azure, connect a Windows machine, generate a real security event, and detect it with a KQL query.
+The repo covers two things: connecting a Windows endpoint to Sentinel, and building a detection rule on top of it.

+---

+## Project 1: Log Ingestion & First Query

-## What I Used
+### What I Used

 | Component | What It Was |
 |-----------|-------------|